quii/learn-go-with-tests/maps.md

 dictionary = make(map[string]string)
 ```

-These approaches, both create an empty `hash map` and point `dictionary` at it.
+Both approaches create an empty `hash map` and point `dictionary` at it.
 Which
 ensures that you will never get a `nil pointer exception`.

 ## Refactor